College of the Holy Cross: Residential life

+Carlin Hall, a residence hall opened in 1922, was originally named Loyola Hall before being renamed in 1941 for former college president James J. Carlin.

 Upperclassmen students can choose, depending on the results of the housing lottery held in the Spring, between the Easy Street residence halls, minus Hanselman, or the upperclass residence halls in the lower portion of campus: Alumni, Carlin, and Loyola.
 Additionally, seniors have the options of Williams Hall, formerly known as "The Senior Apartments", Figge Hall and the townhouses.

 The apartments in Williams Hall, Figge Hall and the senior townhouses are the most sought after living arrangements on campus.
 For Williams and Figge Halls, each apartment houses four students and is equipped with a bathroom with separate shower, kitchen, living room, and two bedrooms.
 Williams Hall was completed in 2003 and rededicated in honor of Edward Bennett Williams on April 26, 2008.
 In 2011, the college dedicated Figge Hall, located on the upper campus closer to the Easy Street halls.

 Second-year to fourth-year students also have the option of living off-campus but only a small percentage do so, as the school has built additional housing in recent years and the number of desirable apartments near campus is limited.